 (This post comes from Gary Roe.)

-Now, I believe I’m responsible for some things, but not everything.
-I’m learning to live that way.
+I now believe God is in control, not me.
+I’m learning to live that out.